 Nicola says, firstly, support and encouragement for children need to start at a young age.
 “Parents should be mindful of the language they use around their children and look to instil from an early age that their daughters can be and do anything."

 Goodto.com's Family Editor, Stephanie Lowe (opens in new tab) agrees: "Language is so important with young children, especially during their formative years; they're little sponges.
 Also, tone and mannerisms.
 So be aware of any eye rolling, tutting or huffing, when talking about strength in women and girls."

 "Nothing is off limits."
 Nicola emphasises, "When reading books, be aware if the main characters are all male or if there is a male bias.
 Girls need to see role models so they can grow up feeling confident that they too can achieve great things.

 “There is a saying that empowered women empower women and on this International Women’s Day nothing could be more true.
 We need to support and guide the next generation of girls so they grow up without limiting beliefs or a feeling they can’t do something.
 We need to harness their inner strength so they too can grow up to be strong, courageous leaders of tomorrow.”

 With this in mind, here are seven fantastic books that we love on how to raise a strong girl and equip your daughter so that she grows into the strongest woman she can be...

-This beautifully illustrated children’s book is a favourite for young children and parents alike.
-It’s filled with 100 stories about the lives of 100 extraordinary women from around the world.
+This beautifully illustrated children’s book is filled with 100 stories about the lives of 100 extraordinary women from around the world.
 A great conversation starter for International Women's Day.